onqtam/headjack/docs/why/SYSTEM.md

 > "The Islamic Republic of Iran was today appointed Chair of the U.N.
 Human Rights Council Social Forum.
 This year's theme is technology and promotion of human rights; Iran just hanged Yousef Mehrad and Sadrollah Fazeli Zare for using social media to criticize religion." - [Hillel Neuer](https://twitter.com/HillelNeuer/status/1656276696117460994)

 ^^ Thank God for the UN

+> "Politicians should wear sponsor jackets like Nascar drivers, then we know who owns them." - [Robin Williams](https://quotepark.com/quotes/2092802-robin-williams-politicians-should-wear-sponsor-jackets-like-nasca/)

+> "Politics is the gentle art of getting votes from the poor and campaign funds from the rich, by promising to protect each from the other." - [Oscar Ameringer](https://www.goodreads.com/quotes/415646-politics-is-the-gentle-art-of-getting-votes-from-the)

 > "I smoke.
 If this bothers anyone, I suggest you look around at the world in which we live and shut your fuckin' mouth." - [Bill Hicks](https://www.goodreads.com/quotes/501200-i-smoke-if-this-bothers-anyone-i-suggest-you-look)